ntop/n2n/doc/Building.md

 - If OpenSSL has been linked dynamically, the corresponding `.dll` file should be available onto the target computer.

+NOTE: Sticking to this tool chain ensures that resulting executables are able to communicate with Linux or other OS builds.
+Especialy MinGW builds are reported to not be compatible to other OS builds, please see #617 and #642.

 ## Build (CLI)